 Novy-Williams: Awesome!
 Thank you guys.
 Appreciate it and thank you.

 Check back soon for more content from Hashtag Sports 2017.
-In the meantime, go ahead and grab your pass to Hashtag Sports 2018 while the going’s still good.
+In the meantime, go ahead and grab your pass to our annual conference while the going’s still good.